wp-plugins/open-menu/readme.txt

 6. Deals and Coupon Widget / Shortcode

 == Changelog ==
+= 1.6.17 =
+* Support for Wordpress 3.8
+* Add group_break parameter to the openmenu shortcode.
+This can override the global setting

 = 1.6.16 =
 * Support for Wordpress 3.7
 * Updated the menu/group filtering in shortcodes to handle an ampersand properly